bcgov/ols-geocoder/civicAddressCompilation.md

 ![image](https://user-images.githubusercontent.com/11318574/123144977-2712ad00-d411-11eb-93ea-064e9d1d91d0.png)

 12. Enter all the elements of the new civic address into the other columns of the same row.
 Columns are defined in the [BC Physical Address eXchange (PAX) Standard](https://github.com/bcgov/ols-geocoder/blob/gh-pages/BCAddressExchangeSchema.md#schema).
 Less frequently used columns appear to the right of the notes column. *If you were defining a range of unitNumbers associated with an address, as in row 3, you wouldn't need to put any coordinates into siteLatLon.
-It will be assumed that all units share the same location as the associated building address (e.g., row 2).
+It would be assumed that all units share the same location as the associated building address (e.g., row 2).
 If there are some units at a civic number that are separate buildings (e.g., townhouses, cabins), feel free to add a separate row for each such unit and its siteLatLon.*

 13. Digitize the remaining new civic addresses on your list.